carodriguezama/Robotic_Hand/README.md

 # Robotic Hand PID Servo Controller

-This Arduino project provides a modular C++ class called `Finger`, which controls a servo motor using input from an analog sensor and a PID (Proportional-Integral-Derivative) control loop.
+This Arduino project provides a C++ class called `Finger`, which controls a servo motor using input from an analog sensor and a PID (Proportional-Integral-Derivative) control loop.
 It's designed to smoothly and accurately move the servo based on sensor feedback.

 ---